state-space-models/cuthbert/README.md

 ## Contributing

 We love to chat about state-space-models!
-If you do to, you can get involved in the following ways:
+If you do too, you can get involved in the following ways:

 - [Open an issue](https://github.com/state-space-models/cuthbert/issues) if you have a question, suggestion or spotted a bug or specific code that could be improved.
 - [Start or join a discussion](https://github.com/state-space-models/cuthbert/discussions) for more general conversation regarding `cuthbert` code structure and design.